smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-cli.md

 > [!NOTE]
 > Currently, there is no support for process I/O meaning that there is no way to retrieve the output of a command run in Sandbox.

 Commands in Windows Sandbox can be executed in the system context or in the context of the currently logged on user.
-However, there is no way to log on a user without an active RDP session.
-Therefore, there currently is no way to execute commands in the user context unless there is an active RDP session.
+However, there's no way to sign-in a user without an active RDP session.
+Therefore, there currently is no way to execute commands in the user context unless there's an active RDP session.

 - `--id <id>` (REQUIRED): ID of the Windows Sandbox environment.
 - `-c, --command <command>` (REQUIRED): The command to execute within Windows Sandbox.
 - `-r, --run-as <ExistingLogin|System>` (REQUIRED): Specifies the user context to execute the command within.
-If the System option is selected, the command will run in the system context.
-If the ExistingLogin option is selected, the command will run in the currently active user session or fail if there is no active user session.
+If the System option is selected, the command runs in the system context.
+If the ExistingLogin option is selected, the command runs in the currently active user session or fails if there's no active user session.
 - `-d, --working-directory <directory>`: Directory to execute command in.

 ```cmd